-As a major sponsor, the Transport Accident Commission continues its long standing association with the Australian Motorcycle Grand Prix to promote key road safety messages to all patrons attending the Phillip Island Grand Prix Circuit.
+As a major sponsor, the Transport Accident Commission continues its long-standing association with the Australian Motorcycle Grand Prix to promote key road safety messages to all patrons attending the Phillip Island Grand Prix Circuit.

 Nothing short of a culture change will achieve zero deaths and injuries on Victorian roads.
 Whether it’s buying the safest motorcycles we can afford, making sure we separate drinking from riding, or calling out a friend one who isn’t wearing protective gear.
 We all have a role to play.

 This year, there will be more breath testing machines around the track than ever before.
-They can be found at the High Octane Club, Champions Club, Full Throttle Club, Pit Roof VIP Village.
+They can be found at the High Octane Club, Champions Club and Pit Roof VIP Village.
 Tests will also occur at Gates 1, 3 and 7 at the conclusion to the event.
 Fans are urged to make the most of them.

-MotoGP fans are also encouraged to visit the Spokes stand at the GP Expo where they’ll find a range of information about safe riding.
-While at the stand, riders can check out the www.spokes.com.au website for safety tips and a comprehensive guide to the right riding gear.
+MotoGP™ fans are also encouraged to visit the Spokes stand at GP Expo, where they’ll find a range of information about safe riding.
+While at the stand, riders can check out the spokes.com.au website for safety tips and a comprehensive guide to the right riding gear.